Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 Boat tour off of Grace Bay Beach, Providenciales.

-Another unforgettable way to spend the day is on a boat cruise, which is definitely one of our top things to do.
+Another unforgettable way to spend the day is on a boat cruise, which is definitely one of the top things to do.

 There’s a plethora of boat tours and charters to choose from, and these trips visit the amazing sites that make the Turks and Caicos such a special place.
-Activities, vessels and tour atmosphere vary greatly by each local excursion company.
+Activities, vessels, and tour atmosphere vary greatly by excursion company.

 Several small cays are found to the east of Providenciales, and these isles offer amazing and secluded beaches, the inquisitive and friendly Turks and Caicos Rock Iguana, and snorkeling reefs.

-A bit farther off is Fort George Cay, where 1700s cannons can be seen in the ocean where Fort Saint George once stood.
+A bit farther off is Fort George Cay, where 1700s-era cannons can be seen in the ocean where Fort Saint George once stood.

-West Caicos is also an excellent destination.
+West Caicos is also an excellent destination near Providenciales.
 There are ocean cliffs that are perfect for jumping off of, exquisite snorkeling, and the Victorian-era historical site of Yankee Town.

 A perfect way to end the day is a sunset boat cruise.
 If you’re visiting during the full moon period, you may be able to watch the glowworms light up the water as well!